ROCm/rocm_bandwidth_test/docs/how-to/using_rocm_bandwidth_test.rst

 Using ROCm Bandwidth Test
 --------------------------

-The application rocm_bandwidth_test was developed to allow users discover the performance characteristics of Host-To-Device, Device-To-Host and Device-To-Device copy operations on a ROCm platform.
-The application can be run on any compliant Rocm platform.
+The application ROCm Bandwidth Test (RBT) was developed to allow users discover the performance characteristics of Host-To-Device, Device-To-Host, and Device-to-Device copy operations on a ROCm platform.
+The application can be run on any compliant ROCm platform.
 The application provides various options for users to experiment the cost of various copy operations in both unidirectional and bidirectional modes.
 Users can query the various options that are supported by giving the `-h` option.

 Building ROCm Bandwidth Test
 =============================